Samuel85/HeLa_Segmentation/Readme.md

  <a href="output.gif"><img src="output.gif" alt="Segmentation timelapse." border="0"></a>

-# Images
+# About the Images

 All images in this project are DIC images of HeLa cells under normal conditions.

-# How to create the training masks
+# How to Create the Training Masks

 Training masks are generated from the DIC images and edited with ImageJ/Fiji.
 See the directory tree as an example and follow the next steps: